{"autoplay":"false","autoplay_speed":"3000","speed":"300","arrows":"true","dots":"true","rtl":"false"}

 Park amenities include an unfenced, off-leash dog park, community garden and demonstration garden, space for picnicking, and a walking trail through preserved natural area (please note, dogs are not allowed in the canal).
 Much of the park is open grass fields under mature trees in place of the original orchard.

-The park also features several original outbuildings including the renovated Hollinshead Barn and the Share Croppers House, which is now a museum.
-The park and barn are popular locations for weddings and other private functions.
+The park also features several original outbuildings including the renovated Hollinshead Barn and the Hollinshead-Matson Historic House and tack shed/bunkhouse.
+The park and barn are popular locations for weddings and other private functions, and the historic home and bunkhouse are open regularly for tours.

 An update project is currently in process and you can learn more on the Hollinshead Park Project page.